2026 Minnesota elections

 A general election will be held in the U.S. state of Minnesota on November 3, 2026.
 All of Minnesota's executive officers will be up for election, as well as one United States Senate seat, Minnesota's eight seats in the United States House of Representatives, all the seats in the Minnesota Senate and the Minnesota House of Representatives, several judicial seats, and several seats for local offices.
-Primary elections to nominate major party candidates and several judicial and local primary elections will be held as needed on August 11, 2026.
+Primary elections to nominate major party candidates and several judicial and local primary elections were held on August 11, 2026.

 Federal elections

 United States Senate

 Minnesota's Class 2 seat in the United States Senate will be up for election.
 Incumbent Tina Smith is not running for re-election.
 This will be the first open race in this seat since 2002.
 (Note: Paul Wellstone, the incumbent in 2002, was running for a third term, but he was killed in a plane crash eleven days before the election.)